 A move to Sandpoint, Idaho in 2007 was partially prompted by a desire to emerge from artistic isolation and become part of an arts community while continuing to live in an inspiring, natural setting.
 My work continues to exhibit that quality of exquisite functionality that I admired in the knitting observed on that fortuitous ferry trip many years ago.
 I have developed particular appreciation for the elegant simplicity and fastidious craftsmanship typical of Swedish weaving.
 That tradition has long served as a model I seek to emulate.
 Texture and palate are more crucial to my work than technically complex weave structure.

-The textiles that I create in my Blue Flag Handweaving studio are typically serviceable pieces with an aesthetic that goes beyond the merely useful.
+The textiles that I create are typically serviceable pieces with an aesthetic that goes beyond the merely useful.